Illegal Eviction California

 The HUD website lists tenant advocates in each state.

-It’s also a good idea to get advice from a local tenants’ rights group in California.
+It’s also a good idea to get advice from a tenants’ rights in California.
 The U.S. Department of Housing and Urban Development (HUD) website includes information on tenant advocates for each state.

 Finally, a skilled renters’ lawyer can help you through the legal process.